microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-setuserpreferredpresence.md

 Preferred presence takes effect only when there is at least one [presence session](presence-setpresence.md#presence-sessions) of the user.
 Otherwise, the user's presence stays as Offline.

-A presence session is created as a result of a successful [setPresence](presence-setpresence.md) operation, or if the user is signed in on a Teams client.
+A presence session can be created as a result of a successful [setPresence](presence-setpresence.md) operation, or if the user is signed in on a Teams client.

 Read more about [presence sessions](presence-setpresence.md#presence-sessions) and their [time-out and expiration](presence-setpresence.md#timeout-expiration-and-keep-alive).